Sommelier Andrea Morris ’11, A World of Possibilities

 Andrea Morris’s first passion was gymnastics.
-“I spent all my time at the gym,” says Andrea, beverage director at Nix, a plant-forward restaurant in New York City.
+“I spent all my time at the gym,” says Andrea, beverage director at Nix, a plant-forward restaurant, and Intersect by Lexus, a collaboration of Lexus and the Union Square Hospitality Group in New York City.
 “When I stopped doing gymnastics, I didn’t know what to do.”
 A family friend ran a catering company and Andrea found she loved the work.
 At the age of 16 she got a job at the popular Bay Wolf restaurant in her hometown of Oakland, CA. When it came time to choose a college Andrea only had one choice, The Culinary Institute of America.
 “Both of my parents are really education driven and wanted me to get my bachelor’s degree,” Andrea recalls.
 “I was determined to go to culinary school and the CIA gave me the option of accomplishing both objectives.
 I was also wanted to be close to New York City.
 The Hyde Park campus is beautiful, and being so close to the train station allowed me to get to the city with ease.”

 Originally, Andrea’s goal was to become a chef but the Introduction to Wines class opened up a new world of possibilities.
 “Supposedly, it is the hardest class in the curriculum, but I’m really competitive and driven so I took it as a challenge,” Andrea says.
 “I’m a bit of a nerd so all the geography and history was really appealing.
 The immersion of studying about all the wine-producing regions in the world was really cool.
 You get to learn your palate really fast, get comfortable at tasting, and learn the language of describing wine so you have the vocabulary to talk about it.
 I studied really hard and aced the class.”